-I had met Zac and his girlfriend, Kristen Branin, in the Red River Gorge one year ago while their pup, Roman, and Shooter chased each other around at Miguel’s one morning.
-Since they travel together during the year so much, they are typically each other’s regular climbing partners.
+I met Zac and his girlfriend, Kristen Branin, in the Red River Gorge one year ago while their pup, Roman, and Shooter chased each other around at Miguel’s one morning.
 As I watched Kristen belay Zac on Lost Souls, I noticed how incredibly patient and supportive she was.
-I don’t know that I’d really given much thought to who belayed me before that day.
-I realized how much confidence a good belayer versus a good belay actually gave me.
+It’s kind of incredible to see how much of a difference in confidence having a good belayer versus just a good belay can actually give you.

-When it was my turn, I tied in and Zac held the end of the rope.
-His tone of voice had an immediate calming effect on me.
-Even when the moves were hard and I felt myself slipping into panic mode, he talked me through it the whole way, giving me enough confidence to eventually make it to the chains.
-It’s a good day when you have a solid, competent belayer.
-You’re one of the lucky ones if you have a belayer like Kristen or Zac holding the other end of the rope.
+I tied in and Zac held the rope.
+His tone of voice immediately calmed me, even when the moves were hard and I felt myself feeling a slight panic before I could reach the next bolt or hold.
+I didn’t send, but it’s a pretty good day when you have a solid, competent belay.
+And you’re one of the lucky ones if you have someone like Kristen or Zac holding the other end of the rope.

-The route is aptly named.
-I was physically beat and shut down, but I still really appreciated the time my partner took to belay and encourage me.
-Zac’s words from the beginning of the trip came fluttering back to me, and I remembered that it should always be about sharing others’ psych as much as your own.
-Zac said, “I get just as stoked watching someone else climb as if I were to climb it myself.“
+When I was lowered, Zac’s words reminded me that so much of climbing is actually about sharing others’ psych as much as your own.
+He said, “I get just as stoked watching someone else climb as if I were to climb it myself.“

 Those are powerful words to me.